Zouizoui78/python-bundler/README.md

         ├── lib.py
         └── main.py

-Here the python code is the one from the `test-app` example in this repo, without the dependencies on `tkinter` and `requests`.
+Here the python code is the one from the `test-app` example of this repo, without the dependencies on `tkinter` and `requests`.

 We run the following command from `tmp` :